AdaCore/gnatstudio/docs/users_guide/extending.rst

   The first line redirects all input and output to a new window, which is created if it doesn't yet exist.
-Note however that the output of :file:`stderr` isn't redirected: you need to explicitely do it for :file:`sys.stderr`.
+Note however that the output of :func:`stderr` isn't redirected: you need to explicitely do it for :func:`sys.stderr`.

   The last line restore the default Python console.
 You must do this at the end of your script or all scripts will continue to use the new console.